BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ## Sudo: `sudo`

-This event is similar to `command` event, the only difference is that it will fire a command as the player (often referred to as player commands).
+This action is similar to `command` action, the only difference is that it will fire a command as the player (often referred to as player commands).
 Additional commands can be defined by separating them with `|` character.
 If you want to use a `|` character in the message use `\|`.

 Looking for [run as op](#opsudo-opsudo)?